ArisPodotas/DSIT-notes/Clustering Algorithms/Notes.md

 Input: A set *E* of entities

-DEF:
-Grouping of the entities into "sensible" clusters (groups) so that more similar entities belong to similar clusters and less similar entities belong to different cluster.
+Definition: Grouping of the entities into "sensible" clusters (groups) so that more similar entities belong to similar clusters and less similar entities belong to different cluster.
 He asked us if we are ok with this definition.

 Why do we do clustering?
 We are surrouded by a wealth of information.
 The human brain is unable to study all of them.